 A Blast from the Past review

-If there was one FPS from the Doom era our reviewer FBT would call his fave, it would be Blood.
+If there was one Doom era shooter FBT would call his fave, it would be Blood.
 And Heretic.

 I always liked Heretic’s goth sorcery setting, all medieval villages and castles, filled with flying imps, giant floating skulls that fired tornados and those Alien-a-like rip-offs.
 It felt like Lord of the Rings if Sauron won.
 Heretic and Blood are the ones I remember most fondly, being much more fun to play, much more involving than the others; I have no idea why I was shooting or who I was shooting but I remember the creatures I shot, I remember the weapons I used and the magic spells I cast; who forgets turning creatures into chickens?

 I’m guessing Heretic hasn’t aged well; it was built on the Doom Engine so it’s going to be basic but it was overseen by Romero and developers Raven were also behind the good Elite Force and the great Jedi Knight II so maybe it’s withstood the test of time.
 Let’s go to the land of whatever and find out.

 Still a Blast?

 Heretic is hard to look at.
 Not just because the pixel count is in double-digits, but because there’s a lot of red and green and brown.
 It’s like one of those optician tests to see if you’re colour-blind.
 But, I’m also instantly back to that era, having simple fun blasting away at the tiny little flying imps.
 I still don’t know why or what I’m doing.
 There’s a couple of ‘serpent riders’ who have corrupted the kings of various worlds and filled them with their own creatures.
 I’m an elf (an elf?!
 I never thought I was an elf, he has a hairy mitt of a shooting arm) who’s taken it upon himself to rid the world of those Riders.
 I find I don’t really care.